Above the Fog

 and the last clouds have floated away.

-We sit together, the valley and me,
+We sit together, the valley and I,

 until only the valley remains.